$624 Find Cheap Flights from Los Angeles to Australia

 • If you are bringing your favorite four-legged friend on your flight, Los Angeles International Airport has 10 animal relief stations with locations in all of the terminal buildings of the airport.

-Top 5 airlines serving from Los Angeles to Australia
+Reviews of the top 5 airlines flying from Los Angeles to Australia

 Need help choosing which airline to fly with from Los Angeles to Australia?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.